ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 Once you have a resume and a web presence it's time to actually apply for jobs!
 As a software engineer you have a ton of options:

-* Passive recruiter outreach: we all have these annoying emails from technical "sourcers" (recruiters).
-It feels like spam.
-Most of the time it is.
-I save the interesting ones into a folder.
+* Passive recruiter outreach: we've all received cold emails from technical "sourcers" (recruiters).
+They feels like spam.
+Most of the time they are.
+  Regardless, I save the interesting ones into a folder.
 When my job search started I reached back out and I got interesting leads/contacts from this.
 * Referrals: by far the most effective lead-generation tool if you're already working as an engineer.
 Hit up your friend list on Facebook or lookup people on social media (Twitter, LinkedIn).
-Most of the time companies have referral programs in place: if you get the job, the person referring you gets a fixed amount of money.
-By reaching out they're doing you a favor, and you're potentially doing them a favor!
+Most of the time companies have referral programs in place: if you get the job, the person referring you gets a cash reward.
+By referring you they're doing you a favor, but you're potentially doing them a favor if you land the job!
+Win-win.
 * [TripleByte](https://triplebyte.com/): I've used their service successfully and can't recommend it enough.
-If you're accepted in their program you'll get to go directly to the on-site interview stage with companies that are interested in your profile.
+If you're accepted in their program you'll get to go directly on-site with companies interested in your profile.
 That's a huge potential time saving!
-If you don't get accepted it's still good practice.
-And it's free.
+If you don't get accepted it's still good practice to go through TripleByte's interviews.
+Treat it like training.
+It's 100% free to apply.
-* [Underdog.io](https://underdog.io/): geared towards finding startups.
+* [Underdog.io](https://underdog.io/): geared towards finding small startups.
 I personally haven't had much success with this but the service seems high quality with quite a lot of startups to choose from.
 * [Hired](https://hired.com/): surprisingly effective for me.
 Maybe that was